If you’re searching for a yearly event that brings brilliant worldwide musicians to the Omaha music scene then you’ve found it.

 Playing with Fire’s Artistic Talent

-- The popular “Saxman” that hangs with PwF was created by graphics designer and Levi William’s former drummer Ben Johnson.
+- Popular graphics “Saxman” that branded PwF for several years was created by graphic designer and Levi William’s former drummer Ben Johnson.

-- Inspiration for the concert series name came from the original artwork titled, “Playing with Fire” (guitar player) created by artist Jean Mason and is still incorporated into many PwF graphics.
+- The inspiration for the concert series name came from the original artwork titled, “Playing with Fire” (guitar player) created by artist Jean Mason.
+Many of the original artwork concepts are incorporated current PwF graphics and maintain the honorable position as our off-season brand.